acoliver/evals/docs/overview.md

 ## Running Everything

-To run base64, pagination, and report-builder sequentially:
+To run all scenarios sequentially:

 ```bash
 npm run eval:all